Le lien vers cette page a été envoyé avec succès aux destinataires.

 FYI

-the majority of European countries have a points driver's license.
+The majority of European countries have a points driver's license.
 However, you do not lose points on your French license in case road traffic offense abroad.

 European driver in France

 If you commit a infringement in France, you may have to pay a flat-rate fine or a consignment.
+In addition, depending on your nationality, you may be prosecuted and punished upon your return to your country.

 Répondez aux questions successives et les réponses s’afficheront automatiquement